BlowYourMind/BlowYourMind/README.md

 BIO:
 To start learning to code was the best decision I have ever made in my life.
 It’s fun to build things from your mind!
-Currently working with PHP.
+Currently working with PHP, Laravel
-In plans: To create my own Mobile App, already got some good ideas)

 ---